rohitj559/fraud-visualize/README.md

 6. The Regression model for the app is pre-buit and stored as `fraud-visualize/regression-model/model.pkl`.
 However, we can create the model again by running the command `python3 model.py`

 7. For testing the model, try doing `python3 request.py`.
 Note: Step 7 should be executed only after step 5

+Note:  If you run into CORS issue while making form submission on UI, try loading your browser(chrome) using the below command -
+`chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security`

+After running the above command on START prompt(for windows), load the app with the url - `http://localhost:4200`